 - Extension Length

-Make sure to place the ladder on a flat ground.
+Make sure to place the ladder on flat ground.
 If you don’t have this option, then it’s best to use a ladder leveler wedge.

 How to secure a ladder to a roof: